The Schlieffen Plan to the Christmas Truce: Unpacking 1914's defining events

 Map of the Western Front

-Trench warfare is a type of fighting where both sides dug trenches in order to protect themselves from enemy attack.
+Trench warfare is a type of fighting where both sides dig trenches in order to protect themselves from enemy attack.

 This type of warfare was first used in the First Battle of Ypres, and it quickly became the norm for the rest of the war.

-Trench warfare resulted in very high casualties, because soldiers were often stuck in one place and unable to move.
+Trench warfare resulted in very high casualties, because soldiers were often stuck in one place and unable to move to escape artillery fire.

 The use of trench warfare meant that both sides had to find a way to break through the enemy lines, which often resulted in even bloodier battles.